Skip to content

 About the home

-Eleanor and Chris live in a 1930s three-bed end-of-terrace in East Oxford with cavity walls and solar PV panels on the roof.
-The home is very typical of the area with features of an interwar semi-detached, such as bay windows and it is heated by a gas boiler.
+Eleanor and Chris live in a 1930s three-bedroom end-of-terrace house in Hunsdon Road, East Oxford.
+Their home has cavity walls and shares common characteristics with other houses in the area from the interwar period, including bay windows, and was heated by a gas boiler.

-They usually keep the home at around 19C when the heating is on in the winter, and when they are working from home they wear pullovers and use hot water bottles to help keep warm.
+They used to keep their home at around 19°C when the heating was on in the winter.
+When they were working from home, they wore pullovers and used hot water bottles to help keep warm.

-They made the decision to focus their retrofit on the main living area – a combined kitchen, dining room and living room where triple glazing has been installed.
+They decided to focus their retrofit on the main living area – a combined kitchen, dining room, and living room where triple glazing has now been installed.
 The Cosy Homes Oxfordshire team tailored their advice to help improve the energy efficiency of the home in a way that would work for them.

-“Sixteen years ago we weren’t really conscious of saving energy at all and I think we had our thermostat up at 21°C, or something like that, but we’ve reduced it partly because of climate change, partly because of fuel bills.”
+“Sixteen years ago we weren’t really aware of saving energy at all, and we had our thermostat up at 21°C, or something like that.
+But we’ve reduced the temperature setting, partly because of climate change, partly because of rising fuel bills.” says Eleanor, East Oxford

-Eleanor and Chris are both concerned about the impact of climate change and felt a responsibility to reduce the carbon emissions from their home.
+Eleanor and Chris both became concerned about the impact of climate change and felt a responsibility to reduce the carbon emissions of their home.

 The couple had both recently retired and wanted to get started on the project now they had extra time and funds.
 With fuel bills on the rise, they invested in their property to make it cheaper to run in the future.